UAE Exchange: Finablr and its collapse

-On 18 March 2020, Finablr, of which UAE Exchange is a part, announced that the division had been placed under supervision of the Central Bank of the UAE with immediate effect.
-The Central Bank of the UAE also stated that it had commenced an examination of UAE Exchange in order to verify its compliance with applicable laws and regulations.
+On 18 March 2020, Finablr announced that the division had been placed under the supervision of the Central Bank of the UAE with immediate effect.
+The Central Bank of the UAE also stated that it had commenced an examination of the UAE Exchange in order to verify its compliance with applicable laws and regulations.

 During June 2020, Xpress Money, a group business, had its authorisation to operate withdrawn by the UK's Financial Conduct Authority.

+2020 - New ownership

 In December 2020 UAE Exchange's parent group, Finablr was acquired by Prism Group AG and Royal Strategic Partners, the Abu Dhabi investment vehicle associated with Hazza bin Zayed bin Sultan Al Nahyan, brother of the Crown Prince of Abu Dhabi, Mohammed bin Zayed Al Nahyan.
 The consortium said that they planned to restructure the group to provide the subsidiaries, including UAE Exchange with working capital.